 Katahdin and the Northern Lights

-In the past year a number of our full time staff have been talking pictures of the northern lights from our base here at NEOC and from other locations in the area.
+Several of our staff members have been talking pictures of the northern lights, both from our base here at NEOC and from other locations in the area.
 We are located on Millinocket Lake overlooking Katahdin and it is a wonderful place to see the Northern Lights in Maine.
 This is a great location to view the Northern Lights when you can see them.
+If you are up after it gets dark, check out our webcam/starcam to see if there is any action.

 What causes the Northern Lights?